lulzzz/PIS2/README.md

 Project Structure contains 2 main packages.

 1) <b>com.shahmaliyev.utilsM</b>
-  1.1) classes FormatterMatrixM, FormatterMatrixM are used to convert text data to matrix and vice versa.
+  1.1) classes FormatterMatrixM, FormatterNumberM are used to convert text data to matrix/number and vice versa.
-  1.2) class GausCalculator is used to solve square linear equations using classical Gaussian elimination algorithm.
+  1.2) class GaussianCalculator is used to solve linear equations using classical Gaussian elimination algorithm.
   1.3) class RandomGenerator is used to generate exponentially and Bernoulli distributed random variables.
   1.4) class SteadyState is used to calculate Steady State probabilities from balance equations.
   1.5) class MathM contains factorial function to calculate factorial for large integers.